 Another great Las Vegas Strip location… Bellagio Fountains, Arc du Triomphe and Eiffel Tower at Paris Las Vegas, statues and fountains at Caesar’s Palace.
-Plus Planet Hollywood and City Center (Cosmopolitan, Vdara, etc.), and the High Roller are nearby too.
-Book a shoot with me today!
+Plus Planet Hollywood and City Center [Cosmopolitan, Aria, Vdara, etc.], and the High Roller are nearby too.

-The International Car Forest of the Last Church in Goldfield, Nevada, which is about a 3 hour drive north of Las Vegas, is such a cool location.
-There are a variety of vehicles with cool street art to use as backgrounds.
-I’d like to do some shoots during the day, particularly around sunrise and sunset, using various vehicles as backdrops.
-I’d also like to to shoot at night using using glow sticks and other portable, battery powered lighting to illuminate vehicles.
-Models/People can use glow sticks and sparklers to make light trails.
-And I’ll use white light and UV light (black light) flashlights and other battery powered portable lighting to briefly illuminate the scene, while allowing the colors from the glow sticks and sparklers come through… and, the Milky Way too.
-And if anyone is game, we could use fluorescent and/or glow in the dark body paints and black light.
+We can use glow sticks and sparklers to make light trails.
+We can use white light and UV light (blacklight) flashlights and other battery-powered portable lighting to briefly illuminate the scene while allowing the colors from the glow sticks and sparklers to show… OH! and, the Milky Way as a background too.
+If anyone is game, we could use fluorescent and/or glow in the dark body paints and black light.
 Finally, this would be a good place to experiment with colored powders and strobe lights.
 Who thinks this would be cool?
-Sign up for a shoot now!

 Downtown Las Vegas & The Arts District

-Also known as the Lake Delores Waterpark.
+Also known as Lake Delores Waterpark.
 This place would be an awesome place to shoot anytime, day or night, but especially around sunrise and sunset.
 It would be perfect for a swimsuit shoot.
-Let’s book a spring swimsuit shoot!

 I shot landscape and sunrise photos here in November 2017 while I was on my nearly annual staycation.
-I went back in April 2018 and shot with Avrora Ordo near Firecave just after sunrise.
-There are several other areas that could be fantastic spots for a shoot: Arch Rock, Rainbow Vista, Elephant Rock, Seven Sisters and some other spots.
-Technically the park is closed after dark, but many areas are accessible after dark making a night shoot possible.
-Like Rhyolite and the International Car Forest of the Last Church in Goldfield, NV, I’ll use glow sticks, sparklers, white light and UV light (black light) flashlights, and battery powered portable lighting to light up the model and scene.
-Book a shoot at Valley of Fire today.
+I went back in April 2018 and shot with Avrora near Firecave just after sunrise.
+There are several other areas that could be fantastic spots for a session: Rainbow Vista, Elephant Rock, Seven Sisters, and some other spots.

 Spring Mountain Ranch State Park